Query Details

 Explanation

-This document explains a KQL query designed to detect when a Global Administrator in Microsoft Entra ID elevates their access to become a User Access Administrator across all Azure resources.
-This action is significant because it grants the administrator broad access to manage all Azure subscriptions and management groups, potentially bypassing security principles like least privilege.
+This document explains a KQL query designed to detect when a Global Administrator in Microsoft Entra ID elevates their access to become a User Access Administrator at the Azure root level.
+This action allows them to manage all Azure subscriptions and management groups, which can be risky if their account is compromised.
+The query is intended for use in Azure Monitor Log Analytics or Microsoft Sentinel to monitor and investigate such events.

 Key Points:

-1. Purpose: The query identifies when a Global Administrator uses a specific feature to gain extensive access, which should be monitored closely due to its high impact if misused.
+• The query identifies when a Global Administrator uses a specific toggle to gain broader access, potentially bypassing security principles.

 2. Prerequisites: